 Presentation: Fetus with a brain anomaly

-Some fetuses with an antenatally detected brain anomaly will have an underlying genetic cause.
-The chance of an underlying genetic diagnosis varies, depending on the nature and severity of the anomaly as well as the presence of other anomalies.
+In some cases, an antenatally detected brain anomaly will have an underlying genetic cause.
+The chance of such a diagnosis depends on the nature and severity of the anomaly, as well as on the presence of other anomalies.

 Example clinical scenario

 A couple attend their anomaly scan at 19 weeks of pregnancy and are told that there is excess fluid on both sides of their baby’s brain.
-The baby is diagnosed with moderate ventriculomegaly with a measurement of 14 millimetres.
-The pregnancy has otherwise been low risk and no associated anomalies can be seen.
+The baby is diagnosed with moderate ventriculomegaly with a measurement of 14mm.
+The pregnancy has otherwise been low risk and no associated anomalies have been found so far.
+A referral is made to the fetal medicine team for further assessment.

 When to consider genomic testing

-- It is important that other causes, such as infection, are excluded.
+- It is important to exclude other causes, such as infection, wherever possible.

 What do you need to do?

-- Refer to local guidance regarding fetal medicine referral as further review in a fetal medicine unit is usually warranted.
+- Refer to local guidance regarding fetal medicine referral, as further review in a fetal medicine unit is usually warranted.
 A transvaginal scan may be undertaken to provide better views of the brain.
-MRI assessment will be considered.
+MRI assessment will also be considered.

 - R22 Fetus with a likely chromosomal abnormality.
 This will process both: